 How do I pay for my student loans if I’m found disabled?

 Under new U.S. Department of Education guidelines, those who have borrowed federal loans may be eligible to have their Title IV federal loans forgiven.
 There are several circumstances, such as the following:

 - The borrower is suffering from a temporary total disability.
 If you have a student loan that you took out before July 1, 1993, you may be able to defer loan payments for up to three years if you can show that you, your spouse or a dependent has suffered from a temporary total disability.
-If you are claiming you have the disability, you must be able to show that you are unable to attend school or a work a job for at least 60 days.
-If it is your spouse or dependent that suffered the disability, you must be able to show that the disabled person needs you to care for them for at least 3 months.
+If you are claiming you have the disability, you must be able to show that you are unable to attend school or work a job for at least 60 days.
+If it is your spouse or dependent that suffered the disability, you must be able to show that the disabled person needs you to care for them for at least three months.

 Further, if five years or more have passed since a given trial month, that trial month is no longer counted.
-As a result, your entitlement to a nine month trial period may start over, and you may actually receive more than nine trial work months.
+As a result, your entitlement to a nine-month trial period may start over, and you may actually receive more than nine trial work months.

-The trial work period can be difficult to understand because, as often is the case with the Social Security Administration, it often is a lengthy process that has various exceptions.
+The trial work period can be difficult to understand because, as is often the case with the Social Security Administration, it often is a lengthy process that has various exceptions.
 Knowing what the trial work period really means and what rights you have after the end of your trial work period can help you to protect yourself from significant difficulties later on.

-The process of obtaining disability benefits from SSA can be a long, confusing and tedious process.
+The process of obtaining disability benefits from the SSA can be a long, confusing and tedious process.
 It typically takes anywhere from 18 to 24 months to get an award of benefits.
 At Pond Lehocky Disability, we can guide you through the process as quickly and effectively as possible.
-Social Security has adopted fast-track processing for certain disabilities.
+The Social Security Administration has adopted fast-track processing for certain disabilities.
 Our objective is to assist you in obtaining the benefits that you deserve as quickly as possible.